SolutionGuidance/psm/docs/userhelp/source/enrollment.rst

 How do I renew an enrollment or update an enrollment?
 -----------------------------------------------------

-Right now that's not something the PSM can do, but `it'll be possible in a future version. <https://github.com/OpenTechStrategies/psm/issues/401>`__
+Currently the PSM cannot renew or update an enrollment, but `it'll be possible in a future version. <https://github.com/OpenTechStrategies/psm/issues/401>`__

 Can I change something in a pending enrollment after I submit it?